Dvergar/last-square/README.md

 - [ ] Basic graphic redesign
 - [x] Responsive or fixed resolution
 - [ ] Refactor everything
+- [ ] Find back my rPi and host the game there

 PS : Be careful, that's some unsexy jam code.